Mog-coding/modal-react/README.md

 # Morgand's Simple React modal
-This is a student's project of modal.
+This is a student's project of modal using Create React App.

 ## Install
     npm install @morgand/modal-react